goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 In this article we will talk about what you need to learn to be a front-end engineer that stands out from others.
 And of course, we'll share resources as well 😉

-📝 **Notice**: _Note that the headings are not sorted by any particular order.
+📝 **Notice**: _Note that the headings are not sorted in any particular order.
 You can learn the mentioned concepts in any order you wish_

 ## Know the basics